RescueOnWheels/RescueOnWheels.github.io/source/_posts/Week-11.md

 * Sprint review -> very happy product owner.
 * Added camera controls for the controller.
 * Held a sprint planning for the first part of the sprint.
+* Camera mount moves to origin at startup.

 # Tuesday